mikesmiffy128/lumpystuff/README.md

 Engine BSP and LMP files.

 ## Why?
-I'm currently working on a _secret project_ which should be out soon™.
+I'm currently working on a _secret project_ which should be out soonâ„¢.

 ## How?
 The help text pretty much tells you everything: